scheme-requests-for-implementation/srfi-126/srfi-126.md

 weak-key-and-value hashtable will delete an association as soon as either the key or value is reclaimed.

-This section uses the hashtable parameter name for arguments that must be hashtables, and the key parameter name for arguments that must be hashtable keys.
+This document uses the `hashtable` parameter name for arguments that must be hashtables, and the `key` parameter name for arguments that must be hashtable keys.

 ### Constructors